Gloxinia Plant (Sinningia speciosa) Indoor Care, Propagation and Growing Problems

 Light Requirements

-Gloxinia Plant grows best in bright indirect light away from direct sunlight.
-Direct sunlight can cause scorching on the leaves.
+Gloxinia Plant grows best in bright indirect light.
+Keep it away from direct sunlight as it can cause scorching on the leaves.

-Regularly turn the pot to ensure that the Brazilian Gloxinia gets adequate light on all sides for uniform growth and prevent lopsided growth.
+Regularly turn the pot to ensure that the plant gets adequate light on all sides for uniform growth and prevent lopsided growth.

 Watering

 Water Gloxinia Plant thoroughly and keep the soil consistently moist but not soggy.
-Allow the top 1-2 in. of soil to slightly dry out between waterings.
+Allow the top 1-2 inches of soil to slightly dry out between waterings.

 Lessen watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.

-Being a tropical plant, water the Florist's Gloxinia with water that is at room temperature to avoid shocking this tropical plant as it can lead to reduced growth.
+Being a tropical plant, water the plant with water that is at room temperature to avoid shocking this tropical plant as it can lead to reduced growth.

 Gloxinias are sensitive to chlorine and other chemicals dissolved in water therefore use chlorine-free water only.